• Skip to primary navigation

 Peruvian Cocadas

 I'm sharing a recipe for one of my favorite cookies, cocadas.
 Need a tasty snack or dessert in a hurry?
-These delicious coconut macaroons are easy to make and incredibly tasty
+These delicious sweet coconut cookies are easy to make and incredibly tasty

 Course: Dessert, Snack